 LEAP – Assisting Someone to Accept Help

-“Look before you leap.”
-LEAP is a communication process developed by Dr. Xavier Amador, a psychologist at Columbia University, New York to help families and mental health providers talk with someone living with mental illness about accepting their illness and getting help.
+LEAP is a communication process developed by Dr. Xavier Amador, a psychologist at Columbia University, New York to assist families and mental health providers to help someone living with mental illness recognize the signs of their condition and seek treatment.
 It can also help when talking about other sensitive topics and with day-to-day communication.
-Although this particular video is targeted towards mental health professionals, it is equally helpful for family members.

 The four components of LEAP are: listen, empathize, agree and partnership.